50 Simple Ways to Save More Money

 Try credit-card churning

-Want to travel the world when the pandemic’s over but don’t want to pay for flights?
+Want to travel the world but don’t want to pay for flights?
 Try credit-card churning, which involves signing up for a credit card, getting the bonus points, cancelling that card before the year is up and then signing up again for more points.
 It’s entirely legit, and it doesn’t always work, but it’s worth a shot.

 Carefully exploit travel-reward cards